ginomempin/sample-ci-cpp/README.md

 ## ISSUES

-* Need to reset the *build* directory
+* The tests and the code coverage does not seem to be using latest src and tests
-    * Manually delete then re-create it
+    * Delete the *build* directory then re-create it
         ```
         $ rm -Rf build
         $ mkdir build